GeophysicsHouches2021/GeophysicsHouches2021.github.io/index.md

 # Reseach seminars (in progress)

-* Thierry Alboussière - 'Anisodyne' an anisotropic dynamo.
+* Thierry Alboussière - 'Anisodyne', an anisotropic dynamo.
 * Gaël Choblet - The dynamics of oceans buried under ice layers in the external solar system.
 * Stéphane Labrosse (with A. Morison and G Choblet) - Convection in